Cookies help us improve your website experience.

 Corfu is known for being a party hotspot, but for the most part, that reputation is reserved for the resort of Kavos.
 You’ll find plenty of quiet spaces across Corfu if you want to have a relaxing drink in the evening, and you’ll be spoilt for choice when it comes to finding the perfect restaurant to dine at.

 Those visiting Mykonos can indulge in the island’s storied history and culture.
-The Maritime Museum celebrates the island’s rich nautical heritage, while the House of Lena provides a step back in time to a traditional middle-class 19th century Mykonian home.
+The Maritime Museum celebrates the island’s rich nautical heritage, while the House of Lena provides a step back in time to a traditional middle-class 19th-century Mykonian home.

 A trip to the artificial lake of Ano Mera Dam is a must for nature enthusiasts.
 Originally built to solve the island’s water supply issues, it has also become a haven for wildlife.

-Birds have truly fallen in love the lake; the Eleonora’s falcon is a species that can often be spotted flying across the water, alongside swallows and herons.
+Birds have truly fallen in love with the lake; the Eleonora’s falcon is a species that can often be spotted flying across the water, alongside swallows and herons.
 Regular birdwatching events are arranged at Ano Mera Dam, so you can see these wonderful birds enjoying their adopted habitat.

 Mykonos perfectly captures the party vibe and is one of the top Greek islands to visit if you’re looking to let loose at night and take things easy during the day.
 You’ll never be short of places to dance and enjoy a drink with clubs and bars all across the island.